8.1 – Understanding the gimmicks of Insurance

 Another one reads — 9000+ hospitals at your disposal

 And you’ll see this pattern repeat across websites.
-Network hospital, network hospitals, network hospitals.
+Network hospitals, network hospitals, network hospitals.

 Well, here’s the thing.
 Despite the “over-the-top” advertising, network hospitals are a big deal.
 They can quite literally be a lifesaver.
 For instance, suppose you’ve had a minor accident, and you’re taken to a hospital just 2 miles off the block.

 If your insurer has already partnered with the hospital, here’s how things may pan out.
 The hospital will ask you for your health card and note the policy number.
 They may also seek to verify your identity to make sure it’s you.
-Once they’re through with this, the hospital personnel will inform the insurer that you’re admitted to their facility.
-They’ll furnish details about the hospitalisation, costs involved and other such procedural matters.
+Once they’re through, the hospital personnel will inform the insurer that you’re admitted to their facility.
+They’ll furnish details about the hospitalization, costs, and other procedural matters.
 And then they’ll wait.

 If they don’t get a reply immediately, the hospital may ask you to put up an extra ₹10,000 — Rs. ₹20000 just in case the insurer doesn’t come through.
 After all, the last thing they want is to find out that the insurer has refused to pay the claim and that you can’t pay the bills on your own.
 They don’t want to be taking that kind of gamble.
 So it’s a safety deposit they’ll immediately reimburse once the insurer gives the go-ahead.

-Meanwhile, the insurance company will take an hour or two to establish the claim’s veracity.
+Meanwhile, the insurance company will establish the claim’s veracity for an hour or two.
 They’ll want to make sure that you’re not currently in a hospital being treated for something they don’t cover.
 And if everything checks out, the insurer will pre-authorize a sum.
 Say ₹ two lakhs.
 That’s them telling the hospital they will pay up to ₹ two lakhs once you’re discharged.

 On the flip side, if you’re not in a network hospital, you’ll have to pay the bills and prepare for a rather arduous journey.
 You’ll have to collate all the medical records, fill out the claim form, and get the hospital to sign it.
 Put all the documents in order.
 Please send them over to the insurer and wait for them to evaluate everything.
 Answer any additional queries they may have.
 Furnish other records that they may seek.
 Wait some more.
 And finally, after all this time, maybe the insurer will reimburse your bills.